-Photo #2 gives sizing indications for small, medium, large, extra large.
+Photo #2 gives sizing indications for small, medium, large and extra large plants.

 Disclaimer: Although some seeds growing plants are not true to type, it will still provide you with a delicious tasting fruit in years to come.

 1. Location: Choose a sunny spot for your mango tree, as they thrive in full sunlight.
 Ensure it’s a location protected from strong winds, which can damage young plants.

 2. Soil: Mangoes prefer well-draining soil with a slightly acidic to neutral pH.
 If you’re planting in an area with heavy clay soil, consider amending it with compost or planting the tree on a mound to improve drainage.

 3. Watering: Newly planted mango trees need regular watering until they establish roots.
 Once established, reduce watering, allowing the soil to dry out between intervals.
 Overwatering can lead to root rot.

 4. Fertilizing: In the first year, feed your mango tree every other month with a balanced fertilizer.
 In subsequent years, you can reduce the frequency.
 Always follow the fertilizer manufacturer’s instructions.